OrlaFD/engagement_tracker/README.md

 * Factory Boy: Version 2.4.0
 * Class-Based Views and Mixins

+### Comments

+The source code contains comments to aid understanding of how the code works and why.

 ### References

-Views.py contains the references used in this project's source code.
+Views.py and Main.html contain the references used in this project's source code.